Yorha-7/Hack_cpu/README.md

 iam hoping to run fibonaci series on this cpu in late future.
 # till then
-if anyone wants to use this to practice finding errors and making design more efficient they are good to do so. i got a lot to learn first before i try testing my skills. till the cya.
+if anyone wants to use this to practice finding errors and making design more efficient they are good to do so. i got a lot to learn first before i try testing my skills. till then cya.